 A new commons in Trekroner

-In 2011, a temporary public space placed was inaugurated on a future building-site of Trekroner, a new urban area of Roskilde in Denmark.
-This was a proptotype of a new kind of commons, and was the result of two dialogue processes I performed in 2008 and in 2010.
+In 2011, a new temporary public space was inaugurated on a future building-site of Trekroner, a new urban area of Roskilde in Denmark.

 Photo: Cai Ulrich von Platen

-This action led to yet another initiative: Not wanting to wait for the city to arrange something for them to share and do together, the group of participating residents chose to go out and physically claim the land they needed to build a new BMX track themselves.
-And they absolutely insisted choosing the most expensive building ground in the new urban area – as a way of expressing that the planning was in error, and that this lot of land ought to become an open park.
+This action once completed, residents took yet another initiative: Not wanting to wait for the city to arrange their public shared platform for them, the group of participating residents proposed to go out and physically claim the land they needed to build a joint platform.
+Their chosen format for a collective platform was a new BMX track.
+They wished to build it themselves and insisted on sqwuatting the most expensive building lot within the new urban area – as a way of expressing how the planning was in error.
+This particular lot of land ought to belong to all, and become an open park.

 I supported and co-facilitated their action and plan.
 The first act of collectively terriotializing the land was performed in 2009 .

 On behalf of the residents I then negotiated their access to their choice of place, with Roskilde City.
 I also contributed by expanding the congregation of participants, thus expanding their concept that the track.
 It would subsequently be perceived not only as a track, but as a flexible multipurpose structure.

 The group of participants obtained a temporary permission to mount the track in 2010.
 It was collectively built by residents themselves – with heavy machines and during a very long hot summer.
 To this track, I added a structure: A small circle of red tennis gravel, placed in one of the folds of the track.
 To it, I added three high towers made of galvanized steel and transparent coloured acrylic glass.
 I also added electricity, to open for the towers to act lanterns in the night.